vikasmb/DistributedAuction/README.md

 car rental, hotel rental etc) or products.

 System Architecture
-    Independent clusters for each type of service RESTful communication pattern between each component
+    Independent clusters for each type of service<br/>
+    RESTful communication pattern between each component<br/>
-    MongoDB for persistent storage of nested document data model.
+    MongoDB for persistent storage of nested document data model.<br/>
-    Zookeeper for load balancing of failure tolerance duties.
+    Zookeeper for load balancing of failure tolerance duties.<br/>